Cage Space Requirements

 monitored for breeding animals.
 Because

-many laboratory species have large
+many laboratory mammals have large

 litters and rapid growth rates, usually